-Nuestra Señora de Prado General Hospital in Talavera de la Reina.
-The Castilla-La Mancha Health Service is the institution in charge of health management in the autonomous community of Castilla-La Mancha.
+Hospital General Universitario de Talavera de la Reina The Castilla-La Mancha Health Service is the institution in charge of health management in the autonomous community of Castilla-La Mancha.
 Since January 2002, Castilla-La Mancha has managed Social Security healthcare.
 Within SESCAM, the Hospital de Talavera de la Reina will be specifically involved as an end-user in one of the use cases.

 Gerencia de Urgencias, Emergencias y Transporte Sanitario del SESCAM (GUETS): GUETS coordinates the out-of-hospital medical emergency services and performs emergency assistance activities within SESCAM.